technologiestiftung/giessdenkiez-de-tree-data/README.md

 1. Extract only the FIS-Broker-ID'S (gml_ids) from the Excel sheet to a csv file
 2. Create a new table with this ID's in the database: `CREATE TABLE caretaker_ids(id VARCHAR NOT NULL)`
-3. Import ID’s from CSV-Table into the database table
+3. Import ID's from CSV-Table into the database table
 4. Delete old caretaker labels from the trees table: `UPDATE trees SET caretaker = NULL`
 5. JOIN new caretaker labels to the trees: `UPDATE trees t SET caretaker = 'Bezirk XY' FROM caretaker_ids c WHERE t.gmlid = c.id`
 6. Delete the no longer needed table: `DROP TABLE caretaker_ids`